azazel75/giskard-configuration/README.rst

 Then you will have the following commands at your disposal:

 **build**
+  This command will:

+  1. instantiate (i.e. evaluate the nix expression and generate the derivation) the (configuration) *Nix* expression in ``nixos.nix``;
+  2. copy it to the destination server;
-  This command will build the configuration
+  3. build the configuration on the same destination.

 **deploy**
   This command will perform the following actions:

-  1. copy the packages to the destination;
+  1. execute the **build** command;
-  2. add a new profile's generation to the *system* profile
+  2. add a new profile's generation to the *system* profile, that way it can be rolled back if necessary;
-  3. activate the new configuration
+  3. activate the new configuration.

 **print_option** *<dotted config option>*
   This command allows you to know the final value of a configuration